Sidi Okba Mosque: Architecture

-The mosque is irregularly shaped, and it is 60 m long and 37 m wide.
-It consists of three hallways and the main door at the south.
 The building is designed in very simple hypostyle manner, similar to the earliest mosque built by Muhammad in Medina.
 The mostly flat roof of the prayer hall is supported by undecorated horseshoe arches held up by whitewashed columns, some of which are made of palm tree trunks.
 There are two domes: one above the mausoleum and the other in front of the mihrab.
 The mihrab is covered by a semi-dome and is decorated with stucco carved in simple and irregular interlace patterns, including engaged columns with capitals carved with grooves and stylized palm-tree motifs.
 The mausoleum occupies the southwest corner of the mosque.
+The original minaret has a square shaft whose exterior is decorated with niches and intersecting blind arches.
+Its top is crowned with decorative merlons.